Language

 • Paul urged the Roman believers to present their bodies to God as living sacrifices (Romans 12:1);

-• The writer of Hebrews exhorted his readers to continually offer up to God a sacrifice of praise – that is, the fruit of lips that give thanks to His name (Hebrews 13:15); he went on to add in verse 16, and do not neglect doing good and sharing, for with such sacrifices God is pleased.
+• The writer of Hebrews urged his readers to continually offer up to God a sacrifice of praise – that is, the fruit of lips that give thanks to His name (Hebrews 13:15); he went on to add in verse 16, and do not neglect to do good and sharing, for with such sacrifices God is pleased.

-And now here to the Philippians, Paul wants them to understand that they haven’t simply given him some money; he wants them to understand that they have done something God didn’t miss!
+And now here to the Philippians, Paul wants them to understand that they haven't simply given him some money; he wants them to know that they have done something God didn't miss!

 It wasn’t a financial withdrawal – it was spiritual worship.